lucash94/Neural-Network-in-SetlX/README.md

 # Neuronal Network in SetlX
 This program recognize handwritten digits based on neural networks and deep learning mechanism.
-This site was build using [SetlX](https://randoom.org/Software/SetlX).
+This program was build using [SetlX](https://randoom.org/Software/SetlX).

 ## Usage
 ```